 The environmental impact of halving your meat consumption is harder to calculate, however in 2005 the University of NSW and CSIRO conducted a triple bottom line analysis of 135 sectors of the Australian economy titled "Balancing Act" from which it is possible to calculate the environmental impact derived from a dollar spent in any of the industry sectors analysed.
 Using the 'meat products' sector the environmental benefits of reducing an Average Australian Household's meat consumption by half (to the recommended levels) are as follows:

-These figures suggest that current meat consumption accounts for more than a third of our ecological footprint.
+These figures suggest that current meat consumption accounts for more a large portion of our ecological footprint.
 So eat well and help us move to a more sustainable and healthy diet.